apptainer/apptainer-userdocs/oci_runtime.rst

 .. code::

-   $ sudo singularity oci mount ./busybox_latest.sif /var/tmp/busybox
+   $ sudo apptainer oci mount ./busybox_latest.sif /var/tmp/busybox

 By issuing the ``mount`` command, the root filesystem encapsulated in the SIF file ``busybox_latest.sif`` is mounted on ``/var/tmp/busybox``